williamyang1991/FRESCO/README.md

 cd FRESCO
 ```

-2. You can simply set up the environment with pip based on the `requirements.txt`
+2. You can simply set up the environment with pip based on [requirements.txt](https://github.com/williamyang1991/FRESCO/blob/main/requirements.txt)
     - We have tested on torch 2.0.0/2.1.0 and diffusers 0.19.3
     - If you use new versions of diffusers, you need to modify [my_forward()](https://github.com/williamyang1991/FRESCO/blob/fb991262615665de88f7a8f2cc903d9539e1b234/src/diffusion_hacked.py#L496)